- Where are the Affordable Homes located?

 In the online application process, applicants will have to:

-• provide details (name, date of birth, PPSN) for two members of their household
+- provide details (name, date of birth, PPSN) for at least one member of your household

 Necessary supporting documentation will be requested to verify the applicant’s eligibility for the scheme before an applicant is approved for the purchase of an affordable home.
 All application details and data submitted will only be retained for this scheme and will not be carried forward for any future affordable housing scheme(s).